Husky272/KevinClient-Nextgen/README.md

 - **Your modified application must also be licensed under the GPL**

 Do the above and share your source code with everyone.

+##### The client was out of date, we are preparing a recode task and a kotlin removal task.